PhD, History and Philosophy of Science

 I am currently a a Postdoctoral Associate at the Minnesota Center for Philosophy of Science.
 Previously, I was a Visiting Lecturer at the University of Pittsburgh in the department of History and Philosophy of Science, where I earned my PhD.

 I am broadly interested in the history and philosophy of experimentation and data-gathering in the sciences, My research tends to focus on uses of scientific representations, technological developments in biology, and early modern scientific thought.
+I am also deeply invested in my role as an educator and continue to seek opportunities for pedagogical development alongside these pursuits.

 Use the menu options above to learn more.